-Flagging: All flags should be obeyed immediately - they mean something's up.

-Flags have the following meanings:
+Flagging/Track Lights: All flags/ Track lights must be obeyed immediately - they mean something's up.
+The below colours have the following meanings:

 GREEN = GO

 Normal race conditions

 YELLOW = CAUTION

 On yellow, NO PASSING!
 There's something dangerous ahead.
 Stop racing, pay attention to your surroundings and the situation ahead and proceed in single file at no more than 60km/h.
 Remain in single file until you are safely past the incident(s).
 You may ONLY return to race speed, overtake and 'race' when the Green light is activated.